open-mmlab/mmsegmentation/configs/icnet/README.md

-# Icnet for real-time semantic segmentation on high-resolution images
+# ICNet for Real-time Semantic Segmentation on High-resolution Images

 ## Introduction